-Wohome have programmed three audio presets to the TV speaker which are also controlled from the remote.
+Wohome has programmed three audio presets to the TV speaker which is also controlled from the remote.
 In 3D or, movie mode, is a surround sound preset.
-SR-1 is a music mode which includes a bass boost.
-And lastly, SR-2 is programmed for speech and clarity, good for the news, sports and TV shows.
+SR-1 is a music mode that includes a bass boost.
+And lastly, SR-2 is programmed for speech and clarity, good for the news, sports, and TV shows.

 TaoTronics offer some of the most competitively priced soundbars on the market.
 TaoTronics soundbars are simple to operate and come with good instructions for installation.
 They also have customer service in the US with offices in Fremont, CA.

 TaoTronics 36-Inch Soundbar delivers 40W of power from four 10W speakers.
 This is impressive when considering the compact size.
-The speakers are split left and right with 1 full range and 1 low-mid speakers either side.
+The speakers are split left and right with 1 full range and 1 low-mid speaker on either side.
 The low-mid is what gives the TaoTronics soundbar improved bass frequencies.

 If you wish to mount the TaoTronics 36-Inch Soundbar, there are two flush mounting holes on the rear panel.